jjv360/nim-simpledb/README.md

 # Fetch a document with a query
 var doc = db.query().where("type", "==", "example").get()

-# Fetch a list of items with a query
+# Fetch a list of documents with a query
 var docs = db.query()
     .where("timestamp", ">=", 1000)
     .where("timestamp", "<=", 2000)